Anubhavbaranwal/Anubhavbaranwal/README.md

 </p>
 <img align="right" height="270px" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

-### I am a Student at JSSATEN And Also I am Part Of NSC Society
+### I am a Student at JSSATEN And Also Part Of Nibble computer Society

-- 🔭 I’m currently working on my Portfolio Website :grin:
+- 🔭 I’m currently working on my <a href="https://github.com/Anubhavbaranwal/Portfolio"> Portfolio Website </a>
-- 🌱 I’m currently learning Data Visualization.
+- 🌱 I’m currently learning DSA in Java .
 - 👯 I’m looking to collaborate with other Developers :wink:
-- 🥅 2023 Goals: Contribute to Open Source projects
+- 🥅 2024 Goals: Contribute to Open Source projects and complete 100 day code challenge
 - 💬 Ask me about anything, I am happy to help :smile:
 - 📬 How to reach me: [Let's get in touch!][linkedin]
 - 🧗 I try to: Go beyond and push the bounds